Yeats

 Lapis Lazuli # “Lapis Lazuli”, one of William B. Yeats last poems perhaps best illustrates his philosophy of history and the role that artists can and do play in it.
 “Lapis Lazuli”, written in 1938 not only Indicates the concern he feels for events “falling apart” but also his optimistic view that history will continue and that everything will turn out in the end.
 “Lapis Lazuli” is a well structured poem.

-Leda and the Swan # Subject Matter – Context and Background # This poem raises the age old question about violence - when is it justified?
-Is it inherent in the human condition?
+Leda and the Swan # Subject Matter – Context and Background # Leda: [link] (https://www.youtube.com/watch?v=PDGxuu1yBMQ) This poem raises the age old question about the aestheticization of violence - when is it justified?
+Is violence inherent in the human condition?
 Yeat tends to accept it as natural and necessary for greatness.
 As always, there are two sides to the issue.
-This poem is also about a recurring phenomenon of incarnation – immaculate conception by the transformation of a god into an earthly embodiment to procreate life.
+Ancient mythology tends to dwell on extreme violence from either gender.